faizanzafar40/Intro-to-Programming-in-Python/README.md

 ## Tutorial Description

-I have drafted this beginner's tutorial for introduction to programming in python, targeted for anyone looking to learn programming and python from scratch.
+This is a beginner's tutorial for introduction to programming in python, targeted for anyone looking to learn programming and python from scratch.
 I believe in learning with practice and thus have included several scripts and programs to individually explain basic and intermediate concepts.
-Moreover, a total of 8 presentations are included which cover all basic programming concepts, so do refer to them when starting out.
+Moreover, a total of 8 PowerPoint Presentations are included which cover all basic programming concepts, so do refer to them when starting out.

 ## Tutorial Outline